 SOAK:

-Fill a clean sink with cold water.
+Clean your sink or use a clean bowl and fill it with cold water.
 Add in vinegar and salt and swish around with your hands.
-Place produce in and let soak for approximately 30 minutes.
+Place produce in and let soak for approximately 3 minutes.
 You will find this soak will draw out bugs, dirt, and even some wax as well.
+Rinse thoroughly with cold water.
+You can leave harder skinned veggies in for up to 15 minutes.

 "The Cleanest Clean You've Ever Seen."